That’s it! Pretty simple…. but many times, never only once!

 As for saying “Thanks,” when any source (a newspaper, a TV station, even your church bulletin) provides you with the opportunity for publicity, always acknowledge the activity with some kind of “thank you.”

-Church bulletin?
-Absolutely!
-Even though the church and your supporting parish, parishes or congregations may reserve space for you every week, it’s nice to let pastors and the office staff know you appreciate the opportunity to share what’s going on at your school.
+Even though the church and your supporting parish, parishes, congregations or local church communities may reserve space for you every week, it’s nice to let pastors and the office staff know you appreciate the opportunity to share what’s going on at your school.
 It solidifies the relationship of principal and pastor, which is helpful in many ways – the budgeting process, the need for a little extra publicity for a special school event, or the support of a pastor in a difficult parent situation.

-While this may sound like a common sense thing to do, my wife and I recently received a request for a contribution to the college where our daughter earned her degree.
-Last year, we received an appeal letter, and I was pretty shocked to see the words “Thank you” were nowhere to be found.
+While this may sound like a common sense thing to do, my wife and I regularly receive a request for a contribution to the college where our youngest daughter earned her degree.
+Five years ago, we received an appeal letter, and I was pretty shocked to see the words “Thank you” were nowhere to be found in the text of the letter.
 “Your consideration is appreciated” was in there, and “Your generosity in the past” was there too…but nothing like “Thank you for your continued support.”
-This year…more of the same.
-What happened to “Thank you?”
-Did they get a contribution?
-What do you think?

 Thanks!!